NVIDIA-Merlin/publications/tutorials/KDD2025tutorial/README.md

 ## Target Audience

-The target audience for this hands-on tutorial is the data science, machine learning and/or AI community with a beginner to intermediate understanding of machine learning and deep learning model pipelines.
+The target audience for this hands-on tutorial is the data science, machine learning and/or AI community with a beginner to intermediate understanding of machine learning model pipelines.
 Basic Python programming experience and knowledge of pandas and scikit-learn libraries is required

 ## Prerequisites & Instructions